-It was a fun experiment to see if people would use it and how they would use it.
-Besides the obvious use cases of virtual assistants, I was curious if the problem we’re solving isn’t sharing passwords, but rather controlling access.
+We wanted to test if people would use it and how they would use it.
+Is the core of the problem we’re solving not sharing passwords at all, but rather, controlling access?

 From there, enter your username and password.
 This is scary.
 That’s why we provided a test account for each service that you can experiment with before entering your own creds—which for the record, we never see the unencrypted version.
 Now, set the time or click limit and we’ll generate a URL you can send to your friends.

 Mitro Access is an experimental alter ego for our main password manager.
 Since experimental and security aren’t two words that should reasonably go together, the separate branding was an effort to silo the two products to give us the freedom to try new things.
 As both a product complement and a brand complement, the orange-purple swatches are opposites (complementary colors) of the blue-green color palette of Mitro’s main product.